telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 based authorization policy at the class/parent class levels which you need to override, e.g. there's one endpoint in a resource class that should be unprotected despite the class level annotations.

+### Disabling Authorization

+As a temporary measure to aid the adoption of the new authorization policy feature there is a feature flag - `FEATURE_FLAG_AUTHZ` which if set to `false` disables enforcement of authorization policy.
+This is intended to permit applications to be upgraded to include authorization policy **but** still be deployed in environments that don't yet have the necessary Telicent Authentication Server features available that are used to enforce roles and permissions.

+This feature flag will be deprecated in subsequent releases and eventually removed entirely once the new Telicent Authentication Server features are generally available at which time authorization enforcement will become mandatory.

 ## User Attribute ABAC

 The User Attributes Service is part of Telicent CORE and provides the ability to look-up the attributes for an